Skip to content

 Particle* PoolAlloc(ParticlePool* pool) {

-// First, try to recycle from the free list.
+// 1.
+Try to recycle from the free list

 if (pool->free_list_head) {